vskaush2/StockMarketAnalysis/README.md

 # Cyclicity Analysis of Financial Time-Series Data
 This repository contains a working implementation of Cyclicity Analysis, which is a pattern recognition technique for analyzing leader follower relationships amongst multiple time-series.
+We run Cyclicity Analysis on financial time-series pertaining to the stock and cryptocurrency markets.

 ## Downloading Requirements
 - Download PyCharm (free edition) from https://www.jetbrains.com/pycharm/.